 First and foremost, it’s important to test the pH level of your pool regularly using a reliable testing kit (click on the image above to check out the Aquachek test strips I use)

 A pH level of 7.2 to 7.8 is considered optimal for most pools.
-If your test results show that the pH level is higher than 7.8, it’s time to take action.
+If your test results show the pH level is above 7.8, it’s time to take action.

 Recommended Test Strips